andrew/ultimate-awesome/README.md

 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
+- [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [awesome-tech-rss](https://github.com/tuan3w/awesome-tech-rss) - List of awesome RSS channels related to startup, science and technology.
 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.